 Research Grants Program

-The Brain Injury Association of America established its research grant program in 2019 with an overall goal of finding cures for brain injury.
+The Brain Injury Association of America established its research grant program in 2019 with an overall goal of finding cures for chronic brain injury.

 The Brain Injury Association of America (BIAA) established its research grant program in 2019 with a generous bequest from the estate of Linda Redmann and an allocation from the Association’s reserves.
 Donations from the public supplement the fund and allow the research program to continue to grow.
 The theme of BIAA’s grant program and its overall goal is “Finding Cures for Chronic Brain Injury.”
 As concluded at the 2012 Galveston Brain Injury Conference, injury to the brain can evolve into a lifelong health condition that impairs the brain and other organ systems and may persist or progress over an individual’s life span.
-Little is known about the nature, extent and mechanisms that allow an earlier brain injury to affect later health and functioning.
-Also as concluded at the Galveston Brain Injury Conference, chronic brain injury must be identified and proactively managed as a lifelong condition to improve health, independent function and participation in society.
+Little is known about the nature, extent, and mechanisms that allow an earlier brain injury to affect later health and functioning.
+Also as concluded at the Galveston Brain Injury Conference, chronic brain injury must be identified and proactively managed as a lifelong condition to improve health, independent function, and participation in society.

 Priorities